bradleybauer/othello/README.md

 Opponent Sampling:
 During experience generation, opponents are sampled with probabilities inversely proportional to the current policy's performance against them.
-In other words, opponents against whom the policy has a lower win rate (indicating a struggle) are chosen more frequently, allowing the policy to focus on its weaknesses.
+In other words, opponents against whom the policy has a lower win rate are chosen more frequently, allowing the policy to focus on its weaknesses.

 ![sampling](sampling.png)